Shadin Fuel Flowmeter

 You have to be careful to not over-tighten the fittings which go into the diecast transducer body (one specification is here) and a lot of installers have problems achieving this without fuel leaks.
 It is therefore desirable to use a small amount of fuel tank sealant (e.g. PRC1422B) on the fittings' thread, obviously ensuring that none of it is applied to the first couple of threads otherwise it might end up inside the transducer!

-It also makes sense to use stainless steel versions of the fittings, rather than the steel versions whose part numbers appear in the STC parts list.
+NOTE: It also makes sense to use stainless steel versions of the fittings, sometimes called AN816-6C, rather than the steel versions (AN816-6) whose part numbers appear in the STC parts list and which tend to be supplied with a poor surface finish.

 UPDATE 18TH NOVEMBER 2005